 - The board of directors meets on the third Monday of the month, 7:00 p.m., at The Turning Point Home.
 Meetings typically last 90 minutes.
 When the third Monday falls on a holiday the board will meet on the following Monday.

-- Committees of the board typically meet an average of four times per year, pending their respective work agenda.
+- Committees of the board typically meet an average of four times per year, subject to their respective work agenda.

 - Board members are asked to attend two to three special events or meetings per year, as they are determined.